isomerpages/mlaw-corp/news/press-releases/_posts/2015-02-12-Legislative-changes-to-facilitate-future-planning-and-development-of-underground-space.md

 ---

-<sup>[1]</sup> The Singapore Height Datum is a level fixed across the whole of Singapore from which height measurements take reference.
+<p id="btm-foot"><sup>[1]</sup> The Singapore Height Datum is a level fixed across the whole of Singapore from which height measurements take reference.
 It is pegged to Singapore’s historical mean sea level.
-All private landowners will have 30m or more of underground space for development.
+All private landowners will have 30m or more of underground space for development.</p>